amolraswan/stata_workshop/session1/4_assignment.md

 	1. More covaxin shots than covishield shots?
 	2. More males getting vaccinated than females?
-	3. More males getting covaxin shots than females getting covishield shots?
+	3. More males getting covaxin shots than females getting covishield shots?  -> Oops sorry, this question cannot be answered because we don't have disaggregated data for each vaccine by sex